Bizly/laravel-content-publishing/README.md

 # Laravel Content Publishing Workflow
-An Advanced Content Moderation System for Laravel 5.* that facitates content approval workflow.
+An Advanced Content Publishing System for Laravel 5.* that facitates content approval workflow.
 Based on the hootlex/laravel-moderation composer package.

 ##Please Note: